 Fall hiking in the Northwest is a little different than in the spring or summer.
-So before we get too much further into this vibrant season, we wanted to share some helpful tips that will help you have a fun, safe and happy autumn day on the trail.
+So before we get deep into the vibrant season, we wanted to share some helpful tips that will help you have a fun, safe and happy autumn day on the trail.

 1. Start Earlier

 Summer’s long nights mean you can sleep in, hit the trail by noon and still have plenty of daylight.
 But the fall equinox brings darkness early.
 Make sure you’re up and at ’em early, so you’re off the trail long before you lose your light.
 Analyzing the climatic condition is also important to carry out any outdoor activity such as hiking, hunting, and so on.
 Incorporating, these outdoor and hobby ideas might impact your physical and mental health condition.
 Dring this kind of outdoor activity always make sure that you carry your headlamp or flashlight is working well and that you’ve got an extra set of batteries.

 2. Be Seen

 Some of the greatest fall hiking areas are also big with hunters.
 So use extra caution when hiking in popular hunting areas: probably always carry a chronograph for better clear view, wear brightly colored clothes, make your presence known and check state resources to see who may be hunting and where.
 Before planning your fall hike, check out this online information about Alaska’s, Oregon’s and Washington’s hunting seasons.